Get Back again with Beatles 64 and relive the moments when they conquered America

 • Share:

-The film is directed by David Tedeschi and produced by the iconic Martin Scorsese with a little help from his friends of Paul McCartney, Ringo Starr, Olivia Harrison and Sean Ono Lennon.
+Directed by David Tedeschi, with a little help from his friends of Paul McCartney, Ringo Starr, Olivia Harrison and Sean Ono Lennon.

-The film centres around the band first trip to New York City in February 1964 and their world-renowned performance on the Ed Sullivan show.
+Beatles 64 centres around the band first trip to New York City in February 1964 and their world-renowned performance on the Ed Sullivan show.

 The film shares personal stories of young teenagers who were had been infected with Beatlemania.